BraviNoname/Bravi/BossDisplayFixes/README.md

 This lists the fixes and changes brought by this mod, this is non-exhaustive.
 This mod is made to be replay compatible, except on certain cases on Spell Practice, but isn't completely compatible with thprac.

 All games:

 - Implements a version of ascii which shows the obtained score over your head with a more readable font.

 - Uses RussellSquare font for the strings.

 TH06 - 12;

-Modernizing the UI, will add more info later.
+-Modernizing the UI, will add more info later.

 TH13: